PSL 2019 – de Villiers, Smith to Play PSL, 8 Matches in Pakistan

 The tournament is still a few months away but the preparation has already begun to make it bigger and better.
 And while it’s still a matter of the opening ceremony, the PSL committee has decided it will try and host the opening ceremony of the competition in Pakistan.

-What has also been confirmed is that South African cricket legend AB de Villiers will be playing in this edition of the PSL.
+What was also confirmed was that South African cricket legend AB de Villiers will be playing in this edition of the PSL and will feature for the Lahore Qalandars after he became the first pick of the PSL Draft this season.
 More news on de Villiers’ selection can be found here.

 By bringing the PSL Opening Ceremony into Pakistan, it could well be the next step that the PCB is taking in bringing the entire tournament back in Pakistan.
 And it’s not just the opening ceremony but the PCB has also decided they will play a few more matches in Pakistan and if reports are to be believed players won’t be allowed to pick and choose matches.